vladignatyev/markovfsm/README.rst

 built from

 ...more examples and documentation are coming.
-Feel free to learn from `code at GitHub <https://github.com/vladignatyev/markov/>`_!
+Feel free to learn from code!

 License
 -------